rcRounak/okta-swa-integration/README.md

 ![](https://github.com/rcRounak/okta-swa-integration/blob/aae36863862fd83fbd04fa67a60fffc328621df1/13.png)
 - And scroll down to the bottom where we will get the link under the **Embed Link** section.
 We can use this link.
 ![](https://github.com/rcRounak/okta-swa-integration/blob/aae36863862fd83fbd04fa67a60fffc328621df1/14.png)
-- If we use this link we will first need to **Okta signin Page** and only after successfully logging in our connection will get redirected to the **HackerRank website** and we will be able to access the website without signing in further as the credentials will get injected by the **Okta Browser Plugin**
+- If we use this link, we will first need to get authenticated in the **Okta Signin Page** and only after successful authentication our connection will get redirected to the **HackerRank website** and we will be able to access the website without signing in further in the external web application (HackerRank here) as the credentials will get injected by the **Okta Browser Plugin**

 ##  Verifying the connection